Category Archives: Engineering/it

 About the employment

-The employment is a temporary position of two years according to central collective agreement.
-Full time position.
-Starting date 2023-12-01 or as agreed.
-Placement: Uppsala.
+The employment is a temporary position of 2 years according to central collective agreement.
+Scope of employment 100 %.
+Starting date June 1, 2024 or as agreed.
+Placement: Uppsala

 Read more about our benefits and what it is like to work at Uppsala University